 Their YouTube intros have always been great, but their most recent one is an animated masterpiece that looks like something from a TV show title sequence.
 I like how the unique style reflects the channel’s weirdness and uniqueness while representing its subject matter in a fun way.

 Lavendaire’s intro is incredibly short —just 5 seconds long!
 In that tiny time frame, she uses footage and images of herself that represent the video’s subject matter: fear and self-doubt.

 Such a strategy can help the viewer relate to the situation more easily and increase their curiosity about the video’s content.
 Moreover, the aesthetic and soft background music go really well with the topic at hand and match the channel’s image and tone.

 This is one of my favorite YouTube intros on this list because of how clever it is.
 It features snippets and key outtakes from the actual interview, but some of them are cut off at the most important or interesting part.
 This tactic instantly piques the viewer’s interest and encourages them to watch the video to discover what’s missing.
 On top of that, there are even a few seconds dedicated to introducing the interviewee in between the snippets!

 This channel makes animated videos that break down complex scientific topics into pieces that anyone can easily understand.
 Their intro is animated in the same distinct style as the video’s content, featuring fun characters, rich colors, and upbeat background music.

-We are taken on a journey around erupting volcano, through a colorful forest, and over a futuristic city, to finally land on our own planet.
+We are taken on a journey around an erupting volcano, through a colorful forest, and over a futuristic city to finally land on our own planet.
 All of this happens in a matter of seconds, but the entire sequence is just a delight to watch, and it lets us know that we’re going to see something new and different.